 For securities held for one year or less, the deduction is based on either your cost basis or fair market value, whichever is lower.
 If your contribution exceeds the 30% AGI limit, the deduction may be carried forward up to five years.

-All contributions to Franklin Templeton Charitable Giving Fund are separate from your estate and therefore are generally not subject to estate tax or probate.
+All contributions to Franklin Charitable Giving Program are separate from your estate and therefore are generally not subject to estate tax or probate.

 Any income to your donor-advised fund account resulting from investment growth is neither taxed to the donor nor is deductible as an additional charitable contribution.